lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    The averaged velocity profile obtained with a :math:`200\,\text{ps}` can be plotted.
-The velocity increases linearly with the distance :math:`z`.
+    The averaged velocity profile of the fluid can be plotted.
+As expected here, the velocity of the fluid is found to increase linearly along :math:`z`.
-    One can adjust the velocity profile with a linear fit and deduce an effective value of :math:`h = 1.2\,\text{nm}` for the pore size.

 .. figure:: ../figures/level2/nanosheared-electrolyte/shearing-light.png
     :alt: Velocity of the nanosheared fluid